ge1c4t/Wabbajack-Automagic/README.md

 # Wabbajack-Automagic
 An autoclicker for Wabbajack modlist installer.

+## NOTE: This program is against NexusMod's TOS.
+Use with caution.

 ## Instructions
 1.)
 Extract zip
 2.)
 Open Wabbajack and start modlist installation